Dongguan Prison: Inmate population

+According to a July 2013 report, the prison received its first foreign inmate in 1996.
+It holds more than 5,000 inmates from 53 countries, including nearly 500 foreign nationals and some stateless individuals.

+Including but not limited to Pakistan, Iran, Uganda, Nepal, Singapore, Hong Kong, Nigeria, Taiwan, New Zealand, Germany, Philippines, Thailand, Malaysia, Ghana, Macau, Nepal, Egypt, Russia.

 Living conditions and forced labour

 Prisoners at Dongguan Prison are reportedly forced to work manufacturing goods, and are allegedly routinely beaten.
 In 2013, former inmates told The Australian Financial Review that they were forced to make disposable headphones sold to major airlines for the equivalent of around £0.85 per month.
 They said they were beaten, tasered, or put in solitary confinement for failing to achieve production targets.

 Similarly, Der Spiegel interviewed several ex-inmates of Dongguan Prison in 2019.
 They described overcrowded living conditions and sweltering heat in the summertime.
 A German ex-prisoner said that the prisoners were forced to work nine-hour days, six or seven days a week, manufacturing model Porsche cars, Samsonite-branded luggage locks, and transformers.
 Several ex-inmates described torture and abuse of prisoners, including the strapping of prisoners to a torture chair for days or weeks, and electric shocks.